TalhaDogar007/JS-CheatSheet/README.md

 dogs.toString();                         // Converts array elements into a string: "Beagle,Poodle"

-dogs.unshift("Dalmatian");               // Adds one or more elements to the beginning of an array: ["Dalmatian", "Beagle", "Poodle"]

-dogs.valueOf();                          // Returns the primitive value of an array: ["Beagle", "Poodle"]

-dogs.toString();                         // Converts array elements into a string: "Beagle,Poodle"

-dogs.unshift("Dalmatian");               // Adds one or more elements to the beginning of an array: ["Dalmatian", "Beagle", "Poodle"]

-dogs.valueOf();                         // Returns the primitive value of an array: ["Beagle", "Poodle"]
+dogs.valueOf();                          // Returns the primitive value of an array: ["Beagle", "Poodle
 ```

 # Numbers and Math